damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 Enter the omnibus-gitlab package.

 Anyone should be able to install and configure GitLab with minimum knowledge.
-GitLab should be available on most widely used Linux distributions.
+GitLab should be available on the most widely used Linux distributions.

-We want for the focus to be on GitLab and its features.
+We want the focus to be on GitLab and its features.
 Installation and upgrade should be easy and almost enjoyable!

 This is how omnibus-gitlab was born.

 Benefits for everyone:

-1. Users need a minimum effort to install GitLab
+1. Users need only to apply minimal effort to install GitLab.
-1. Users need a minimum configuration to get GitLab up and running
+1. Users need only to provide minimum configuration to get GitLab up and running.
-1. Users can easily upgrade between GitLab versions
+1. Users can easily upgrade between GitLab versions.
-1. Users are encouraged to upgrade to the latest version of GitLab which is always better than the previous one
+1. Users are encouraged to upgrade to the latest version of GitLab which is always better than the previous one.

 Benefits for the maintainers of GitLab:

-1. We can provide our users with only one binary package they would need to install
+1. We can provide our users with only one binary package they would need to install.
-1. We can ship packages for multiple platforms at the same time
+1. We can ship packages for multiple platforms at the same time.
-1. We can make sure that the components that GitLab requires for a specific version are shipped
+1. We can make sure that the components that GitLab requires for a specific version are shipped.
-1. We know that the components are running on versions that are compatible
+1. We know that the components are running on versions that are compatible.
-1. It becomes easier to support any issues user have because we have a mostly predictable environment
+1. It becomes easier to support any issues users have because we have a mostly predictable environment.
-1. We can maintain one project that covers all of the above
+1. We can maintain one project that covers all of the above.

 The last point is very important for a project like GitLab.